actiquest-dev/actiquest.github.io/README.md

 ---

 ## Product Release
-Actiq app beta is set to launch in Q4 2022.
-Register for the waitlist to stay informed and register your interest.
+Actiq app beta is set to launch in Q2 2023.
+Register to take a part in AI by AI (Athletes incentivization by AI) program whitch is started in Q4 of 2023 to stay informed and register your interest.
+Follow the link and fill the form: https://actiq.xyz/earlybird.html#Step%201

 ---